Our hardwood flooring are crafted from selections of American, exotic, and imported hardwoods that are durable enough to last a lifetime.

 - Lots of character + details or a more uniform texture?

 Each wood species is different, and the strength and durability of the wood is no exception.
 A harder wood species like oak or hickory may be more appropriate for a high-traffic walkway, but a less hard species like birch or cherry may better match the aesthetics of a bedroom.

-The top layer of solid wood and some thicker engineered hardwoods can be sanded down more than once to offer homeowners the opportunity to re-finish/stain their floors.
+The top layer of solid hardwood and some thicker engineered hardwoods can be sanded down more than once to offer an opportunity to refinish/stain your floor.